pytest-dev/pyfakefs/docs/usage.rst

 use_known_patches
 ~~~~~~~~~~~~~~~~~
+Some libraries are known to require patching in order to work with pyfakefs.
-If this is set to ``True`` (the default), ``pyfakefs`` patches some
+If ``use_known_patches`` is set to ``True`` (the default), pyfakefs patches
-libraries that are known to not work out of the box, to be able to work with
-the fake filesystem.
-Currently, this includes patches for some ``pandas``
+these libraries so that they will work with the fake filesystem.
+Currently, this
-read methods like ``read_csv`` and ``read_excel`` - more may follow.
-This
+includes patches for ``pandas`` read methods like ``read_csv`` and
+``read_excel``--more may follow.
+Ordinarily, the default value of
-flag is there to allow to disable this functionality in case it causes any
+``use_known_patches`` should be used, but it is present to allow users to
+disable this patching in case it causes any problems.
+It may be removed or
-problems.
-It may be removed or replaced by a more fine-grained argument in
+replaced by more fine-grained arguments in future releases.
-future releases.

 Using convenience methods
 -------------------------